 Step 3: Send Messages to the Chat Space

 - Now, you can construct an HTTP message, add message format elements and send it to the saved URL as shown below:

-For further information on Google Chat Webhook Integration, visit here.
+For further information on Google Chat Webhook examples, visit here.

 Limitations and Considerations